HewlettPackard/oneview-ansible/examples/oneview-web-farm/README.md

 ### Custom Attributes

 In the `demo/group_vars/all` file, you'll find the `osbp_custom_attributes` map.
-Insided the custom attributes map, you can specify any data that you would like to pass into your ICsp build plan scripts or configuration files.
+In the custom attributes map, you can specify any data that you would like to pass into your ICsp build plan scripts or configuration files.
 For example, to specify a list of trusted public keys to be placed into the node's .ssh/authorized_keys file, add a custom attribute to the map:

 ```yaml
 osbp_custom_attributes: